Minimal Regular graphs with every edge in a triangle

-Using this idea, one can try to create optimal quintic graphs with multiple edges at each vertex by adding extra edges from a 1-factor of an optimal quartic graph to that graph as is done for the line graph of the cube in figure \ref{f:multopt}.
+\begin{proof} From Corollary \ref{c:trimin} all inequalities within the proof must be equalities.
+For even $r$ every vertex must be incident with exactly $\frac{r}{2}$ triangles and any multiple edge at a vertex would force more triangles.

-However, if the original 3-regular graph had $2n$ vertices, then its line graph will have $3n$ vertices and $2n$ triangles.
-Adding double edges according to the 1-factor will add $\frac{3n}{2}$ more triangles and thus the 5-regular graph will have $2n + \frac{3n}{2} = \frac{7n}{2} > 3n$ triangles, so such a graph cannot be optimal.
+When $r$ is odd, there must be exactly one edge in two triangles at every vertex to create the necessary $\frac{r+1}{2}$ triangles by Corollary \ref{c:trimin}.
+One of the edges at a vertex $v$ could possibly be a double edge instead of an edge in two triangles incident with $v$; for example, we can try to create a triminimal quintic graph with double edges at each vertex by adding extra edges from a 1-factor of a triminimal quartic graph to that graph as is done for the line graph of the cube in Figure \ref{f:multopt}.